 Schools and colleges, as well as the Academic Center for Entering Students (ACES), assign advisors to help you meet your academic goals and complete degree requirements.
 Academic advisors are a valuable resource and provide you with information regarding courses, program requirements and registration procedures and may also refer you to other University resources and services.
 Although your advisor will assist you to determine appropriate coursework each semester, you are responsible for your own academic progress.

 Information regarding your academic advisor is available in the Student Administration System (also known as Peoplesoft) which you will use for various functions throughout your career at UConn.
-You can locate your advisor by visiting this website.
+You can locate your advisor by logging in to Peoplesoft and looking under My Academics in the Student Center.

 AdvApp is an online advising appointment system used by the schools, colleges and academic departments.
 You can schedule, look up or cancel an appointment with your advisor using the following website: http://advapp.uconn.edu.
 You may also call and/or e-mail your advisor to schedule an appointment.